The White Stripes Greatest Hits

-The White Stripes Greatest Hits (also known as My Sister Thanks You and I Thank You: The White Stripes Greatest Hits) is the only compilation album by the American rock duo the White Stripes, released in America by Third Man and Columbia Records on December 4, 2020, and internationally on February 26, 2021.
+The White Stripes Greatest Hits (Note: Also known as My Sister Thanks You and I Thank You: The White Stripes Greatest Hits) is a greatest hits compilation album by the American rock duo the White Stripes. released in America by Third Man and Columbia Records on December 4, 2020, and internationally on February 26, 2021.
 It contains a selection of songs from the band's six studio albums and the standalone singles "Let's Shake Hands" and "Jolene".

 The only compilation and non-live release of the band since their 2011 disbandment, The White Stripes Greatest Hits was released with music videos and other memorabilia.
 The album received positive reviews from critics, who deemed it a fitting retrospect of the band's career.

 Background

 The album is the band's only compilation in their history, and only non-live or non-video release since dissolving in 2011.
 On behalf of the band, Third Man Records stated: "We get that the idea of 'Greatest Hits' may seem irrelevant in the era of streaming, but we also wholeheartedly believe that great bands deserve a 'Greatest Hits'".

 Of the 26 songs featured on the album, 14 were previously released as singles.
 Ben Blackwell, co-founder of Third Man and the band's archivist, detailed the stories behind certain tracks in a 2020 interview with Spin.